drbluetongue/eunoscosmo/Turbos/readme.md

 To clear a myth that is often repeated on forums, the 13B Turbos are not different sizes.
 Both are HT10 and the same size.
 I cannot comment on 20B turbos as I haven't removed a set.
 The turbo control and everything around it are almost the same.

 It's possible to remove the turbos while the engine is in the car as the bay is actually pretty big.
-My first set I removed took most of a day which a lot of involved using penerant (I recommend CRC Pener8 it makes it 100x easier to remove the rusted overheated bolts), now I can probably get a set off in a couple of hours, and back on in the same time.
+My first set I removed took most of a day which a lot of involved using penetrant (I recommend CRC Penetr8 it makes it 100x easier to remove the rusted overheated bolts), now I can probably get a set off in a couple of hours, and back on in the same time.

 Here is a set of stock 13B turbos: